Health Services Evaluation Research Group

 - Public Health research is carried out in the Public Health section of ScHARR

-- Mental Health research is carried out in the Mental Health group in the Health Services Research section of ScHARR
+- Mental Health research is carried out in the Mental Health Research Unit in the Health Services Research section of ScHARR

 Methodological work in the Research Group has prioritised evaluation design, including trial methodology, outcome measurement and the systematic use of mixed methods.